sonic-net/SONiC/doc/SAI_failure_handling/SAI_failure_handling.md

 In the scenario where a specific logic is required in one of the Orchs, this design allows the Orch to inherit the function and include the specific login in the inherited function.

+The function also allows an optional input `context`, which allow to pass context (e.g., object entry, attribute, etc.) into the function so that it could escalate the information to the ERROR_DB and upper layers.

 #### 2.3.2 Possible execution results
 1. Return True --  No crash, no retry